brodieaustin/poisoned-well-novel/poisoned-well.md

 Such was the world that Lord Corby had created.
 Trusted servants, long time friends, even family members could be rounded up, tortured, made to confess to the most heinous of acts, then summarily killed in public.
 The people, at least the people in the dungeon, seemed to have grown accustomed to this world.
 Their bloodlust made Manan, who had never shied from killing someone if it ensured her surival, feel uncomfortable.
 The inmates seemed to forget their own situation was as precarious as this poor apothecary's.
 Any one fo them culd be haging at the gibbet tomorrow.
 But acting as if they were the Father's disciples, they must have kept those thoughts over there.
 In the here and now, they all just wanted to see the man swiging and kicking from the rope.

 For her part, Manan felt some small creeping sense of guilt that she woudl be the caues fo this man's death.
 Whether or not he was truly a traitor mattered little to Manan.
 The politics of this place meant nothing to her.
-She didn't have the patience to follow the intricate and deeply paranoid threads she heard spun out about how this person was in league with that person against some other person.
+She did not have the patience to follow the intricate and deeply paranoid threads she heard spun out about how this person was in league with that person against some other person.

 Stopping the whole thing would be madness.
 She would not step in his place.
 But she at least wanted to see this man face to face and decide if he really deserved to die or not.
 Maybe her mistake would result in ridding the world of villan, a happy accident if this was the case.
 The Father had no interest in having the traitor pay him respects.
 When she brought up the subject before him, he merely waved away the idea, "I have no time for traitors.
 I will not be tainted by them."